cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

 Parts A, B, and C are submitted by simply pushing the appropriate code to GitHub.
 Part A is due on Thursday, November 7 at 11:59pm.
 Part B is due on Thursday, November 14 at 11:59pm.
-Part C is due on Monday, November 25th at 11:59pm.
+Part C is due on Tuesday, November 26th at 11:59pm.

 This handout assumes that you have read and understand the course tutorials, discussion sections, and successfully completed Labs 1-3.
 To